aspose-cells/aspose-cells-go-cpp/README.md

 |[FODS](https://docs.fileformat.com/spreadsheet/fods/)|This is an Open Document format stored as flat XML.|&radic;|&radic;|
 |[DOCX](https://docs.fileformat.com/word-processing/docx/)|A well-known format for Microsoft Word documents that is a combination of XML and binary files.||&radic;|
 |[PPTX](https://docs.fileformat.com/presentation/pptx/)|The PPTX format is based on the Microsoft PowerPoint open XML presentation file format.||&radic;|

+# Evaluate Aspose.Cells for Go via C++
+You can use Aspose.Cells for Go via C++ free of cost for evaluation.The evaluation version provides almost all functionality of the product with certain limitations.
+The same evaluation version becomes licensed when you purchase a license and add a couple of lines of code to apply the license.
+If you want to test Aspose.Cells for Go via C++ without evaluation version limitations, you can also request a 30 Day Temporary License.
+Please refer to  <a href="https://purchase.aspose.com/temporary-license/"> How to get a Temporary License</a>?

+# Evaluation Version Limitations
+Evaluation version of Aspose.Cells for Go via C++ without the specified license provides full product functionality, but inserts an evaluative watermark at the top of the document upon loading and saving and limits the maximum document size to a few hundred paragraphs.

 # Run Aspose.Cells for Go via C++ in production